GetUSB.info Logo

 Fix: Computer Will Not Boot With USB Device Plugged In

-There is nothing worse than a blank screen after pushing the power button on your computer.
-The heart stops, the shoulders sink and this feeling of utter despair and anxiety quickly overtake the body.
+There is nothing worse than a blank screen after pressing the power button on your computer.
+Your heart sinks, your shoulders drop, and a sense of anxiety quickly sets in.

-Why?
-Why is this happening right now!
-I have emails to check, orders to process, papers to submit.
+Why now?
+You have emails to check, orders to process, work to finish.

-A quick examination of the computer shows a flash drive sticking out of a USB port.
+A quick glance at the computer reveals a USB flash drive sticking out of a USB port.
 Could this be the problem?
-Let me pull the USB out and restart my computer.
+You remove the USB device and restart the computer.

-A few moments later you discover removing the flash drive did the trick, the computer boots up and starts, as expected.
+A few moments later, the system boots normally.
 So what happened?
-Why will my computer not boot with a USB device plugged in?
+Why will your computer not boot with a USB device plugged in?

-In this scenario the explanation is very simple.
-When the USB is connected the operating system thinks it should boot from the flash drive, not the computer hard drive.
+In this scenario, the explanation is simple.
+When the USB device is connected, the computer attempts to boot from the flash drive instead of the internal hard drive.

 How To: Get Serial Number of USB Flash Drive